What Those Blinking Garage Door Sensor Lights Really Mean and How to Fix Them

 Sensors can deteriorate over time, especially in garage environments that experience temperature extremes.
 Here in San Diego, garages in inland areas like El Cajon and Santee get particularly hot during summer months, which can shorten sensor lifespan.
 When installing a new garage door system, it’s important to Choose The Right Garage Door For Your Home with quality sensors that can withstand local conditions.

-Water damage from flooding or roof leaks can also destroy sensors permanently.
+Water damage from flooding or roof leaks can destroy sensors permanently.
 I’ve responded to numerous calls in areas prone to water intrusion where sensors needed complete replacement.

 Trust Our Team for Reliable Sensor Repairs